 The Send-test modal isn't just for replays.
 From /webhooks, click Send test to fire any payload at any URL:

 If your project's OpenAPI spec includes the OpenAPI 3.1 webhooks: block, those events show up under /webhooks?section=events with per-event Send buttons that pre-fill payloads from the schema.
-One click and you've fired a sample invoice.paid at your handler.
+One click and you've fired a sample invoice.paid at your handler — useful when you're building a new integration and don't want to wait on Stripe to actually issue an invoice.

 Each layer is independent.
 Replays auto-sign with the inbox's stored secret using the configured scheme, so a locked-down inbox accepts its own replays without you having to re-paste the secret.
 Secrets and passwords never round-trip to the browser — the dialog shows a "leave blank to keep" affordance so saving other settings doesn't expose the stored value.